 Other useful information

-The footpath through Monk’s Dale is very uneven with tree roots and is rocky in places, so although a short walk in length, this section can take longer than you might expect, but it’s a fun walk for kids to explore.
+The footpath through Monk’s Dale is very uneven with tree roots and is rocky in places, so although this is a short walk in length, this section can take longer than you might expect, but it’s a fun walk for kids to explore.

 - BBC Weather for Tideswell